- Priced at $92,990, its almost double the diesel equivalent

 - Up to 330km of range and 8-year/160,000km battery warranty

-LDV has announced the eT60 is priced from $92,990 before on-road costs (private buyers) or $88,431 drive-away for ABN holders, as the first dual-cab full-electric ute on sale in Australia.
+The LDV eT60 is priced from $92,990 before on-road costs or $88,431 drive-away for ABN holders – marking the first new dual-cab electric ute on sale in Australia.

 The LDV eT60 comes with one variant based on the flagship diesel-powered T60 Max Luxe currently priced at $47,884 drive-away, with a maximum towing capacity of 1000kg braked or 750kg unbraked, and a 1000kg payload.